Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Problem Formulation

-Parameterized actions, which the robot can apply to affect a change in a state, are defined by a name, list of typed parameters, list of static literal constraints (\textbf{con}) that the parameters must satisfy, list of fluent literal preconditions (\textbf{pre}) that must hold before applying the action, and list of fluent literal effects (\textbf{eff}) that hold in the state after applying the action.
-The actions \pddl{move} and \pddl{attach} model the robot moving between two configurations and attaching an object to itself, for example, by grasping it.
+Each parameterized action \(a\) in \(\mathcal{A}\), defined as part of the task, is extended in the TAMP system with a set of constraints (\textbf{con}) that the parameters must satisfy, preconditions (\textbf{pre}) that must hold before applying the action, and effects (\textbf{eff}) that describe how the state changes after executing action \(a\).
+The actions \pddl{move} and \pddl{attach} model the robot moving between two configurations and attaching an object to itself via grasping, respectively.

+The \(\pddl{Motion}(q_1, \tau, q_2)\) constraint checks that \(\tau\) is a valid trajectory connecting configurations \(q_1\) and \(q_2\), while \(\pddl{Kin}(q, o, g, p)\) checks whether configuration \(q\) satisfies a kinematic constraint for grasping object \(o\) at placement pose \(p\) with grasp \(g\).
+The \(\pddl{AtGrasp}(o, g)\) predicate indicates that object \(o\) is currently grasped with grasp pose \(g\).
+Additionally, for some of these constraints, we have standard robotics samplers that generate continuous values that satisfy these constraints, namely an inverse kinematics solver for \pddl{Kin} and motion planner for \pddl{Motion}.
+The challenge in planning is \textit{refinement}: generating input parameter values for these actions (e.g. the pose \textit{p} and grasp \textit{g} for \pddl{attach}).

+The goal in TAMP is typically specified by a symbolic goal \(G\), a set of literals that must hold in the final state.
+The planner searches for a sequence of grounded actions that results in a state \(s_*\) where all literals in \(G\) evaluate to true.
+This search is conducted within a 3D model of the environment and objects: in real-world environments, this is constructed from the robot's initial sensory observations such as point clouds.
+A key feature of TAMP is that the planner is capable of not just considering a single action sequence to achieve the goal (e.g., directly \pddl{attach}-ing then \pddl{detach}-ing the banana in Figure~\ref{fig:my-constraints}c), but rather exploring multiple sequences (via \textit{backtracking} over an abstract plan) across multiple possible action sequences (e.g., first moving the milk carton out of the way) until it finds one that accomplishes the task.